 As Executive Vice President for Housing and Community Development at Capalino+Company, Claire Altman assists clients in strategizing and implementing approaches to develop, finance, and build community support for affordable, mixed income and supportive housing.

-Claire spent the early part of her career at the Vera Institute of Justice where her early innovations included EASYRIDE, the pre-cursor to Access-A-Ride, the first paratransit service in NYC for elderly and disabled persons, and Neighborhood Work Project, a day labor program employing ex-offenders.
+Claire began her career at the Vera Institute of Justice where her early innovations included EASYRIDE, the precursor to Access-A-Ride, the first paratransit service in New York City for elderly and disabled persons, and Neighborhood Work Project, a day labor program employing ex-offenders.

-She then founded Housing & Services, Inc., a not-for-profit that helps address homelessness in NYC through the development and management of permanent supportive housing.
-During her 19 years as President, Claire pioneered the development of not-for-profit owned supportive housing in New York City with more than $300 million in projects.
-This included the development of one of the first single room occupancy hotels in the late 1980s.
+Claire founded Housing & Services, Inc. (HSI), a not for profit organization that helps address homelessness in NYC through the development and management of permanent supportive housing.
+During her 19 years as President of HSI, Claire pioneered the development of $350 million of affordable and supportive housing.

-Claire has spent the last 10 years leading not-for-profits in the aging, human service and health fields.
-Most recently, she served as COO of HealthCare Chaplaincy and as CEO of Volunteers of America-GNY, where she had oversight of housing for 2500 individuals with behavioral health issues, homeless individuals and families, veterans and the elderly.
+Claire has spent the last 13 years leading not-for-profit organizations in the aging, housing, human service and health fields.
+Most recently, she served as COO of HealthCare Chaplaincy and as CEO of Volunteers of America GNY, where she had oversight of housing for 2500 individuals with behavioral health issues, homeless individuals and families, veterans and the elderly.

-Claire earned her J.D. from Fordham University, an M.P.A. with a focus on urban planning and urban issue involvement from the NYU Robert F. Wagner Graduate School of Public Service, and her B.A. from Saint Louis University.
+Claire earned her J.D. from Fordham University, an M.P.A. in Urban Planning from the NYU Wagner School, and her B.A. from St. Louis University.